-Israeli forces kill top Islamic Jihad commander in Gaza strike
+Israel kills Islamic Jihad commander, rockets fired from Gaza

 The slaying of Baha Abu Al-Atta in his home looked likely to pose a new challenge for Gaza’s ruling Hamas faction, which has mostly tried to maintain a truce with Israel since a 2014 war.

+Israel casts rising Gaza tensions as part of wider regional struggle with arch-foe Iran.
+Israeli Prime Minister Benjamin Netanyahu has cited such scenarios in trying to form a broad coalition government after two inconclusive elections this year.

-At least one other person, a woman, was also killed in the blast that ripped through the building in Gaza City’s Shejaia district before dawn, medics said.
-Two others were wounded.
+Al-Atta’s wife was also killed in the blast that ripped through the building in Gaza City’s Shejaia district before dawn, Islamic Jihad said.
+Two other people were wounded.

-Shortly after, Palestinian militants launched a salvo of rockets into Israel, witnesses said.
-There was no immediate word of casualties or damage on the other side.
-Israeli police said they closed some roads on the edge of Gaza as a precaution.
+Shortly after, Palestinian militants launched a salvo of rockets into Israel, setting off sirens as far as its port city of Ashdod, some 20 km (12.5 miles) away, witnesses said.

+Video circulated on social media, which Reuters could not immediately verify, showed mid-air rocket interceptions by Israel’s Iron Dome air defense system.
+There was no word of casualties or damage.
+Police closed roads on the Gaza outskirts as a precaution.

 In a statement, the Israeli military said Prime Minister Benjamin Netanyahu had authorized the operation against Al-Atta, blaming him for recent rocket, drone and sniper attacks against Israel, and attempted infiltrations into the country.